 Keep records of change requests, approvals, and denials.
 These metrics help ensure you apply your schedule change policy fairly.

-Connecteam’s powerful scheduler simplifies schedule creation and management.
+Connecteam’s employee scheduler simplifies schedule creation and management.
 Employees can access their schedules 24/7 and receive automated shift reminders, ensuring shifts are always covered.
 Plus, Connecteam’s chat lets employees easily communicate change requests and shift swaps.

-Interested in learning more about how Connecteam can streamline your scheduling?
+Want to learn how Connecteam can streamline your scheduling?
 Try it for free today!

 FAQs